 Re-Member works with the Oglala Lakota Nation on the Pine Ridge Reservation.
 Volunteers participate in work projects across the Reservation, helping rebuild relationships, homes and lives.

-Project/Focus: Projects include building and installing bunk beds in the homes of Oglala Lakota families on Pine Ridge Reservation in South Dakota, outhouses, trailer skirting/steps/decks and rehabilitation and renovation of homes.
+Project/Focus: Projects include building and installing bunk beds in the homes of Oglala Lakota families on Pine Ridge Reservation in South Dakota, outhouses, trailer skirting/steps/wheelchair ramps/decks and splitting and delivering firewood in the colder months.
 The week long trips are divided between service and cultural immersion.

 Educational/Advocacy Components: Cultural immersion activities scheduled in afternoons and evenings, including guest speakers, Lakota crafts, tours, museums, and social gatherings with Lakota friends.

 Time: Groups are scheduled from the last week in February (to accommodate alternative spring breaks) through the 2nd week of October.
 Registration is secured on receipt of deposit and completed Trip Reservation Agreement.
 Explanation of the booking process as well as instructions for requesting a trip can be found under the Volunteer Trips tab on the Re-Member website at www.re-member.org.

 Group Size: 50 persons maximum per trip week, Memorial Day through Labor Day, with a group size cap of 15.
 In the spring and fall: 40 per trip week with a group size cap of 13.
 Subject to availability after cutoff of 2 months prior to trip date, group sizes may be increased.

 Minimum Age: 12 years.
 During Kids Weeks (2 per summer) children age 8-11 are welcomed, and special programming is provided for them.